andreasdomanowski/diagramming-libraries-comparison/README.md

 - links between shapes
 - functionality to add, manipulate and delete shapes on the drawing canvas
 - serialization of the diagram or underlying data model

+## Built editors
+- the implemented editors can be found [here](https://andreasdomanowski.github.io/diagramming-libraries-comparison/)